xibuka/maven-example/README.md

 [SonarScanner for Maven](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/scanners/sonarscanner-for-maven/)

 ## Example to fail the entire pipeline if Quality Gate fails
-There may be situations or branches in which you will like to fail the pipeline if the SonarQube Quality Gate fails in order to stop any other steps in the pipeline.
+In certain situations, you may want to halt/fail the pipeline if the SonarQube Quality Gate fails, preventing subsequent steps from executing.
-This can be done by adding `sonar.qualitygate.wait=true` to the parameters section in the **Maven** command.
+This can be achieved by adding `sonar.qualitygate.wait=true` to the parameters section in the **Maven** command.

 Example:
 ``` sh